intelligems/django-mobile-app/README.md

 This repo acts as a decent starting point for those who are looking for a custom backend deployment for their mobile app.
 It includes a full-serving django project which exposes a RESTful API, manages user instances and is highly configurable.

+In fact, this project is not a package that you can include in your project and use right-away, but it's a project template that you can download, extend and keep working on it as a base for your new project.

 3rd-party apps it includes:
 - `django-storages`, to store files in AWS S3 (the most commonly used block storage)
 - `django-allauth`, for social media authentication